cnourrcier/calorie-counter/readme.md

 - [Credits](#credits)
 - [License](#license)

+## Description
+The Calorie Counter project is a web application designed to help users track their daily calorie intake and expenditure.
+Users can input their budgeted calorie allowance and log the calories consumed and burned through various meals and exercises.
+The application then calculates the remaining calorie balance and provides feedback on whether the user is in a calorie surplus or deficit.

+**This application includes full CRUD (Create, Read, Update, Delete) functionality**

+The front end portion of this project is based on the tutorial available on [freeCodeCamp.org](https://www.freecodecamp.org/).
+I have since modifed the code and added more features.
+Additionally, I have included a back end portion with a database.
+I am actively building on this project daily.
+The original project can be found [here](https://www.freecodecamp.org/learn/javascript-algorithms-and-data-structures-v8/).

 ## Features
 - Allows users to input their daily calorie budget.
 - Enables users to add entries for meals (breakfast, lunch, dinner, snacks) and exercises.
 - Automatically calculates the remaining calorie balance.
 - Provides feedback on whether the user is in a calorie surplus or deficit.
 - Allows user to save food, exercise, and calorie data to a database.
+- Provides option to retrieve a list of total calories for all recorded dates.
+- Allows user to view a comprehensive dataset for each date.
+- Enables user to edit previously saved records.
+- Gives user the option to delete records.

 ## Installation